nptscot/nptscot.github.io/about/index.md

 ## What's new?

 <!-- See package.json: -->
+### v2.1.0 (June 2025)

+* Added A/B Street logo to welcome modal and updated logo ordering
+* Updated initial map view to show all of Scotland by default
+* Fixed issues with help page popups and improved manual navigation
+* Fixed typos and improved documentation
+* Added missing dates to landing page popup
+* Improved table of contents functionality in manual
+* Enhanced user interface and styling improvements

 ### v2.0.0 (January 2025)

 * Updates to the route network data, now using the all-purpose O/D data